routerdieb/ToolbarTimer/README.md

 Sometimes reloading solves the issue.
 If it still doesn't work, please create a github issue with the Website url and idealy with a good description and a Screenshot.

+#How to build
+Install typescript
+npm install chrome types and Jquery. type 'tsc' in console after that there may be some bundling necessary